-100. College Writing I (3 sem. hrs.).
+- 100. College Writing I (3 sem. hrs.).
 Instruction and practice in developing basic college-level writing skills.
 Course restricted to freshman and sophomore students or by departmental permission.
 Students with credit in ENG 100 may not earn credit for this course.
-(Fall)

-101. College Writing II (3 sem. hrs.).
+(Fall) - 101.
+College Writing II (3 sem. hrs.).
 Instruction and practice in writing varieties of expository prose.
 Students with credit in ENG 101 may not earn credit for this course.
-(Fall, Spring)

-201. Process of Writing and Tutoring (3 sem. hrs.). > WRI 201, Processes of Writing and Tutoring (3 sem. hrs.).
+(Fall, Spring) - 201.
+Process of Writing and Tutoring (3 sem. hrs.).
 Exploration of one-on-one writing tutoring theory and practices.
-Students will study the complex processes involved in written composition, examine researchers' and theorists' thoughts on writing and teaching in a conference setting, and reflect upon current issues in writing center pedagogy and practice.
-Prerequisite: WRI 101, exemption exam, Honors Program, or permission of instructor; honors students exempt.
+Students will study the complex processes involved in written composition, examine researchers'

+and theorists' thoughts on writing and teaching in a conference setting, and reflect upon current issues in writing center pedagogy and practice.
+Prerequisite: WRI 101, exemption exam, Honors Program, or permission of instructor.
 (Fall)